grenaud/vgan/README.md

 ### Release build

-The easiest way to run vgan is to download the static binary from the latest release (https://github.com/grenaud/vgan/tags)
+The easiest way to run vgan is to download the static binary.

 Step 1: Download the static binary